mtpjr88/lit-youtube/README.md

 `<main-element>` being the parent that is responsible for the data hydration. and three ui layers `<search-element>`, `<tab-element>`, and `<card-element>` essentially what I imagined how the ui would breakdown as components.

+- I decided last minute to add some basic paging after discovering the you tube api returns a nextPageId.